Apple II goes on sale, June 5, 1977

 The Apple logo on the casing featured rainbow stripes to reflect the computer's color graphics capability.
 The stripes remained a part of Apple's corporate logo until early 1998.

-While the Apple II would not be considered to be small, reliable, convenient or even inexpensive by today’s standards, Apple has evolved into one of the most influential computing players and currently offers Mac computers at price points below $600, iPads below $330, and iPhones below $200 known for their ease of use, connected capabilities, and small form factor.
+While the Apple II would not be considered to be small, reliable, convenient, or even inexpensive by today’s standards, Apple has evolved into one of the most influential computing players and currently offers Mac computers, iPads, and iPhones known for their ease of use, connected capabilities, and small form factor.

 - Apple memo declares ‘No more typewriters,’ February 1, 1980